|

 in the darkest hour of European religious wars.

-were a number of elements in the Polish constitution that contributed to the
+There were a number of elements in the

-country's instability.
-Interregna often led to periods of weakness, when
+often led to periods of weakness, when various foreign factions pursued their

-the right to name the king.
-The liberum veto,
+own interests, outbidding each other for the right to name the king.
+The liberum veto, originally conceived as a safeguard against

-originally conceived as a safeguard against tyranny, stipulated that a single
+tyranny, stipulated that a single deputy in the Seym

-deputy in the Seym (deputies were elected at Seymiks around the country), by his use of the veto if he
+(deputies were elected at Seymiks around the

-a sitting of the Seym.
-Matters got even worse when
+legislation, could cause the dissolution of a sitting of the Seym.
+Matters got even worse when the veto law was amended

-sitting of the Seym be annulled.
-A democracy that
+to require that all legislation in a particular sitting of the Seym be annulled.
+A democracy that required complete

-required complete unanimity often resulted in gridlock.
+unanimity often resulted in gridlock.

 1. Henri de Valois

-the first election, the nobility choose the new king of Poland; it was to be French prince
+On the first election, the nobility choose

-Henri de Valois.
-But in 1574, barely several months after ascending the throne,
+it was to be French prince Henri de Valois.
+But in 1574, barely several months

-faced with the opposition of Polish gentry, Henri secretly returned to France
+after ascending the throne, faced with the opposition of Polish gentry, Henri

 to wear the French crown after his brother's sudden death.
 Chaos followed in